awsdocs/aws-ruby-developer-guide/doc_source/s3-example-client-side-decrypt-item-with-kms-master-key.rst

    :dedent: 0
    :language: ruby

-Get the KMS key from the command line,
+Get the AWS KMS key from the command line,
-Where :code:`key` is a KMS key ID as created in the :doc:`kms-example-create-key` example and must be the same value you used to encrypt the item.
+Where :code:`key` is an AWS KMS key ID as created in the :doc:`kms-example-create-key` example and must be the same value you used to encrypt the object.

 .. literalinclude:: ./example_code/s3/s3_get_cskms_decrypt_item.rb
    :lines: 16-21